 Keep in mind that not all programs are eligible for financial aid.

-As an Alcohol & Drug Counselor, you will help motivate clients to enter treatment, conduct intake interviews, write treatment plans, provide individual and group counseling, educate families, manage cases, keep records, and work with diverse clientele.
-The AAS in AD Counseling will meet the educational requirements for the state certification exam (CADC I and II) required by the state of Oregon to practice in the field.
+As an Addiction Counselor, you will help motivate clients to enter treatment, conduct intake interviews, write treatment plans, provide individual and group counseling, educate families, manage cases, keep records, and work with diverse clientele.
+The AAS in Addiction Counseling will meet the educational requirements for the state certification exam (CADC I and II) required by the state of Oregon to practice in the field.

 The Certificate in Addiction Studies will enable you to work with individuals, families, and groups that are directly affected by substance abuse.
 The Certificate also meets the educational requirements for the state certification exam (CADC I and II ) required by the state of Oregon to practice in the field professionally.
 Our certificate is both a pathway to the AAS degree and recommended for students who already hold a degree and would like to become a counselor in the addiction s field.